 It is rarely an issue that content is not available.
 Rather, it is a question of how accessible that information is for the user – in other words, the ease at which that information can be accessed, and the level of understanding users will need to be able to decode menu structures and terminology to access the information.
 What is important with regards to content is the layers of value a state can add to its content.
 How can it be enriched with metadata and indexed to allow for better search and retrieval for users?
 How can it be enhanced with greater hyperlinking between related content – for example, can bill statuses be linked to both timestamps on a video and a journal page number?
 The level of detail that is accessible to users is important – it is satisfying to see states providing the full gamut of legislative outputs to their constituents.

 RSS feeds and file formats available are details that must not be overlooked.
 It is advantageous for a legislature to publish their data in a machine-readable format.
 Whether or not legislatures offer APIs and web services for third-parties looking to develop applications based on the legislative data is an important detail.

 Now, more than ever, as the digital landscape evolves, it is crucial that transparency remains a key component of any legislative website.
 In essence, a good legislative website needs to make it easy for a constituent to engage with the legislature online – the concept of a virtual statehouse.
 How does a website do this well?
 By addressing the following key questions: how easy is the video to access, how easy is it to connect with your representative, how easy is it to view amendments and voting records, and how easy is it to navigate and use the website?

 We recently undertook an extensive survey of all 50 US state legislative websites, assessing each website using over 135 metrics – from design to content to features and transparency.
 It was a comprehensive survey and the results are quite eye-opening.
-We’ll be publishing them soon – stay tuned.
+Get the full report by clicking on the link below.